eko/pihole-exporter/.github/CONTRIBUTING.md

 # Contributing

-PI-Hole exporter is an open source project, completely opened to be a community-driven project.
+Pi-hole exporter is an open source project, completely opened to be a community-driven project.

 If you'd like to contribute, you are free to do so.